jimmyjamesarnold/annoPipeline/README.md

 # annoPipeline will execute full annotation pipeline (see individual functions below).
 df = ap.annoPipeline(geneList) # returns pandas df with annotations for gene and bibliographic info.
 ```
+- ***ap.annoPipeline*** will default save annotation output to Excel file named by geneList symbols separated by '_'.

 ## v0.0.1 Functionality